Teebusch/presentations/README.md

 The code for this workshop lives [in its own repository](https://github.com/Teebusch/arworkshop).
 The workshop uses [this repl.it](https://repl.it/@Teebusch/arworkshop).
 There are a handful of [slides on Google Docs](https://docs.google.com/presentation/d/1w6RXi930NecEbSmyv7L5u3LIiuqUiUfcP-Kfew72AvU/edit?usp=sharing).

-## What Makes a Difference?

-*April 2020, nowhere*

-In 'What Makes a Difference?' beschäftige ich mit der Frage was eine Differenz, einen Unterschied, ausmacht.
-Es ist ein kurzes visuelles Essay inspiriert von den Werken Scott McClouds und Nick Sousanis‘.
-Differenzen begegnen uns auf vielen Ebenen: Die Aufrechterhaltung der Differenz von Innen und Außen ist oberstes Ziel unseres Körpers.
-In der Gesellschaft sind es die 'feinen Unterschiede', die die Menschen, gerade wegen ihrer Feinheit, nahezu unüberwindlich voneinander trennen.
-In der Wissenschaft gilt der "significant difference" als der erbrachte Beweis.
-In 'What Makes a Difference?' betrachte ich Differenz aus der Sicht der Kognitionswissenschaft.
-Ich zeige, dass Differenzen manchmal 'just noticeable' sind, dass sie unsere Neuronen automatisch feuern lassen, dass wir Differenzen sehen wo keine sind, und keine Differenzen sehen wo sie existieren.
-Ich komme zu dem Schluss, dass es das Gehirn ist, dass den Unterschied macht.
-Die Umsetzung ist minimalistisch und auf das wesentliche reduziert.
-Dies ist zum einen zeitlichen und technischen Beschränkungen geschuldet, zum anderen erinnert es an die Ästhetik wahrnehmungspsychologischer Experimente, in denen alles nicht Essenzielle entfernt wird bis nur noch das übrig bleibt, was zum Testen der Hypothese erforderlich ist.
-Statt eines Buchformats oder einer Infografik im Posterformat handelt es sich um das einer PowerPoint-Präsentation was ebenfalls an eine wissenschaftliche Präsentation erinnert.

-## Design Thinking and Making

-*2018, KU Leuven*

-These presentations were for a course on Design Thinking and Making.
-The course was centered around critical design for the library of the future.
-These are the slides I made as part of the course assignments.

-## Journal Club: Bayesian Growth Curve Modeling

-*July 19th 2017, KU Leuven*

-In this edition of the journal club we will talk about love, babies, and Bayesian statistics.
-The paper carefully takes us through the steps involved in specifying, fitting and summarizing a growth curve model (GCM) in a Bayesian framework.
-GCMs are useful in developmental research and fit naturally in the Bayesian framework.
-This is my first contact with Bayesian statistics and, although the paper provides a very nice introduction, it leaves a lot of questions, which I would like to discuss.

-The paper we discuss is *Oravecz & Muth (2017).
-Fitting growth curve models in the Bayesian framework.
-Psychonomic Bulletin and Review*.
-The paper can be found [here](https://doi.org/10.3758/s13423-017-1281-0).
-The paper's accompanying git repository is [here](https://git.psu.edu/zzo1/FittingGCMBayesian).

-*This* repository contains the slides of my presentation and my own version of the analysis.
-In some places the code has been adapted to be more concise.

-  + The slides are in `Journal-Club-Bayes.pdf`.
-  + The main part of the analysis is in the R Notebook `loveAnalysis.Rmd`.
-You can view a live version of it [here](http://rpubs.com/teebusch/jc-bayesgcm).

 ## Lectures

 #### Environmental Influences on Language Development in Children with Hearing Loss